philswatton/philswatton.github.io/README.md

 Before deploying I often tinker with the CSS on [my codepen](https://codepen.io/phil-swatton), where you'll also be able to find other frontend development projects (or learning attempts to be more accurate) of mine.
 The lastest pen for this site's CSS can be found [here](https://codepen.io/phil-swatton/pen/MWyJNMy).

-## Guides/Source code used
+## Guides/source code used

 [This guide](http://jmcglone.com/guides/github-pages/) was used to help me understand the process of setting up a site on Github pages with particular emphasis on file structure for Jekyll.

-[This tutorial and code](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) was useful in giving me a basis to work from in creating the responsive CSS and javascript for the navbar.
+[This tutorial and code](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp) was used/edited respectively in giving me a basis to work from in creating the responsive CSS and javascript for the navbar.

-A list of 'typical' device breakpoints for responsive CSS media queries was [on this page](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) was used in informing some of the CSS code for this page.
+A list of 'typical' device breakpoints for responsive CSS media queries was [in this tutorial](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) was used in informing some of the CSS code for this page.